I recently asked a group of podcasters: “What makes a great podcast guest?”

 One of them is if you’re only planning to go on to shows to talk about the same things every time, there’s no reason for a new show to have you on because you’ve already had those conversations.
 They exist.
 If people want to know that, it already exists out there.

-For those of you that are doing guest interviews via Zoom calls or via phone calls, however you want to do it, having a minimum level of knowledge of how to capture quality audio that isn’t just talking into your phone or talking into your computer.
-You don’t need to spend a lot of money, but having a familiarity of having an external microphone that plugs into your laptop for those Zoom calls makes the audio so much better, and then also developing mic techniques.
+For those of you that are doing guest interviews via Zoom calls or via phone calls, however, you want to do it, having a MINIMUM level of knowledge of how to capture quality audio is a MAJOR advantage.
+You don’t need to spend a lot of money, but having a familiarity with external microphones that hardwire (plugs into) your computer or phone directly, makes for better content and also easier editing for the producer.

 Maintaining a consistent distance between the microphone in the same direction makes the editing process so much better.